 Do any of these things sound appealing?
 No – of course, they don’t.
 A significant percentage of buyers may not purchase a house just for one of these reasons alone.

 Here are the things the layout should have:

 Does the home flow?
 It is easy to walk from room to room and check that all of the rooms in the property are in good decorative order.

 You should ask yourself if the home has the right kind of “flow” for your family’s needs.
 Can you easily access the dining room from the kitchen, and is the family room located in the right place?
 Remember, these are the rooms in the home you’re likely to spend the most time.

 Always think about how you are going to use the home.
 Do you want to keep the same layout as the seller, or do you want to change things around?

-If you do come to the conclusion you would like to change the way the home flows, don’t forget to estimate how much any work would cost.
+If you conclude you would like to change the way the home flows, don’t forget to estimate how much any work would cost.
 You may even need special permits to change some aspects of the home and a professional contractor to help you do the job.

 Can you afford to do so, and who is going to do it?
-Paying a contractor could prove to be expensive, and you need to take that into consideration.
+Paying a contractor could prove to be expensive, and you need to consider that.